lpatino10/groupme-text-generator/README.md

 More information about trigram and other n-gram language models can be found [here](https://en.wikipedia.org/wiki/N-gram).

-The simplest way to find a specific trigram probability is by using MLE, which is basically a division of counts.
+The simplest way to find a specific n-gram probability is by using MLE, which is basically a division of counts.
 An example using the trigram "the dog is" is shown below:

 &nbsp;&nbsp;&nbsp;&nbsp;P("the dog is") = C("the dog is") / C("the dog")

 where C stands for the count of its parameter.
-Essentially, each trigram probability is derived by counting up the amount of times it appears and then dividing my the number of times the first two tokens in said probability appears.
+Essentially, each n-gram probability is derived by counting up the amount of times it appears and then dividing my the number of times the first (n - 1) tokens in said n-gram appears.
+For unigrams, where n = 1, you just divide the unigram count by the count of all other tokens.

-Once all trigram probabilities have been calculated for a corpus, text generation can begin.
+Once all n-gram probabilities have been calculated for a corpus, text generation can begin.
 Sentences start with a token randomly chosen from a set of all tokens which started sentences in the training corpus.
-To generate the next token, we first narrow the possible set by selecting trigrams which start with the same first two tokens that the preceding trigram ended with (e.g., "that is cool" could be followed by "is cool that").
+To generate the next token, we first narrow the possible set by selecting n-grams which start with the same first (n - 1) tokens that the preceding n-gram ended with (e.g., "that is cool" could be followed by "is cool that").
 Once that set of probable continuations is calculated, it's chosen at random, but weighted according to each trigram's probability, using [NumPy's random.choice function](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.choice.html).

-This process continues until a trigram is chosen which ends in an ending tag, specifying that it was used to end a sentence in the training corpus.
+This process continues until a n-gram is chosen which ends in an ending tag, specifying that it was used to end a sentence in the training corpus.